steffenskov/Dapper.DDD.Repository/README.md

 If you're using Microsoft SQL Server you'll need to reference both the `Dapper.Repository` project as well as the `Dapper.Repository.Sql` project.
 Likewise for MySql you want `Dapper.Repository` and `Dapper.Repository.MySql`.

+Finally if you want to utilize the built-in Dependency Injection in the newer versions of .Net, you'll want the `Dapper.Repository.DependencyInjection` package too.

 ## Requirements: